 Nationally Recognized Stroke Care

-Lake Regional Hospital is a recipient of the American Heart Association/American Stroke Association's Get With The Guidelines®–Stroke Silver Plus Quality Achievement Award with Target: Stroke Honor RollSM Elite Plus.
+Lake Regional Hospital is a recipient of the American Heart Association/American Stroke Association's Get With The Guidelines®–Stroke Gold Plus Quality Achievement Award with Target: Stroke Honor RollSM Elite Plus.
 The award recognizes the hospital's commitment and success in ensuring that stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.

 There are two types of stroke: ischemic stroke (insufficient blood flow) and hemorrhagic stroke (a ruptured blood vessel).
 Treatment depends on the type of stroke.
 The only FDA-approved treatment for ischemic stroke is tPA (tissue plasminogen activator).
 According to the American Stroke Association, patients can benefit from the clot-busting drug tPA up to 4.5 hours after stroke symptoms begin.
 The guidelines apply to most patients with ischemic stroke, accounting for 80 percent of strokes each year.